Brazil union says Petrobras fails to address demands

-BRASILIA (Reuters) - Brazil’s national oil workers federation (FUP) said on Wednesday that state-run oil company Petroleo Brasileira SA (PETR4.SA) had presented it with an offer one month into contract negotiations that did not address its wage demands.
+BRASILIA, Sept 25 (Reuters) - Brazil’s national oil workers federation (FUP) said on Wednesday that state-run oil company Petroleo Brasileira SA had presented it with an offer one month into contract negotiations that did not address its wage demands.

 Petrobras had not come up with a formal wage proposal or addressed health, security and outsourcing issues, the FUP said in a statement, describing the offer as a “pseudo proposal”.